Durafen/Github-Utils/index.md

-# GitHub Utils - Project Index
+# GitHub Utils - Comprehensive Project Catalog

+This catalog provides a complete overview of all project files, directories, and their important functions/settings for AI usage to understand the project structure.

 ## Overview
 **gh-utils** is a GitHub repository monitoring tool that generates AI-powered summaries of repository activity with **4-worker parallel processing** for 70% faster execution.
 It supports two main operations: tracking commits/releases across repositories (news) and analyzing repository forks that are ahead of their parent (forks).